-- 113. The Working Group may wish to provide further guidance on the development of guidelines, good practices and other tools to improve the implementation of chapter V of the Convention. - 114.
-Specific guidance with respect to future work could cover the following areas: non-binding guidelines for the effective management and disposal of seized and confiscated assets; non-binding guidelines for the proactive and timely sharing of information; best practices for the identification and compensation of all different types of victims in accordance with the Convention; third-party challenges and their impact on asset recovery under chapter V; improving the transparency of beneficial ownership information; developing good practices on asset return; and enhancing the practice of mutual recognition of non-conviction-based freezing and confiscation orders.
+122. The Conference could provide further guidance on the development of guidelines, good practices and other tools to improve the implementation of chapter V of the Convention.

-- 115. The Working Group may further wish to provide guidance on the role the Working Group and UNODC or its StAR Initiative could play in facilitating international cooperation in asset recovery, in particular with respect to adopting a help-desk approach to asset recovery to give informal advice during the initial stages of a case and to refer requesters to counterparts who would be able to provide further assistance. - 116.
-The Working Group may wish to provide guidance on the possibilities of establishing a regular reporting mechanism on the volume of assets seized, confiscated and returned or disposed of by States in cases involving international recovery.
-That information could be used to update the StAR Initiative's Asset Recovery Watch database, which is to date the only systematic attempt to track efforts by prosecution authorities worldwide to go after assets that stem from corruption. - 117.
-The Working Group may wish to continue to encourage States to make use of their reviews under the second review cycle to enhance their implementation of chapter V of the Convention and request technical assistance to address any challenges identified. - 118.
-In the areas of training and technical assistance, the Working Group may wish to provide guidance on the role of UNODC in the delivery of such assistance at the national and regional levels, including through the StAR Initiative, and to encourage States to take advantage of available opportunities for capacity-building in the area of asset recovery. - 119.
-More concretely, in the light of the progress made in the reviews of the implementation of chapter V of the Convention, the Working Group may wish to consider how best to address the needs that are being identified in the reviews in order to ensure that States parties in need of expertise and assistance can avail themselves of such expertise and assistance in a timely and effective manner.
+123. The Conference may wish to provide guidance on the possibilities of establishing a regular reporting mechanism on the volume of assets seized, confiscated and returned or disposed of by States in cases involving international recovery.
+That information could be used to update the Asset Recovery Watch database of the StAR Initiative, which is, to date, the only systematic attempt to track efforts by prosecution authorities worldwide to go after assets that stem from corruption, and to conduct a new StAR Initiative study on progress in international asset recovery efforts in corruption cases.

+124. The Conference may also wish to provide guidance on the role that UNODC, including through the StAR Initiative, and the Working Group could play in facilitating international cooperation in asset recovery, in particular with respect to adopting a help-desk approach to asset recovery to give informal advice during the initial stages of a case and to refer requesters to counterparts who would be able to provide further assistance.

+125. The Conference could continue to encourage States to make use of their reviews under the second cycle of the Implementation Review Mechanism to enhance their implementation of chapter V of the Convention and request technical assistance to address any challenges identified.

+126. The Conference may wish to encourage States to: (a) provide guidance on the role of UNODC in the delivery of such assistance at the national and regional levels, including through the StAR Initiative; and (b) take advantage of available opportunities for capacity-building in the area of asset recovery.

+127. Furthermore, in the light of the progress made in the reviews of the implementation of chapter V of the Convention, the Conference may wish to consider how best to address the needs identified in the reviews in order to ensure that States parties in need of expertise and assistance can avail themselves of such expertise and assistance in a timely and effective manner.